Freedom of religion in Tajikistan: Restrictions on religious freedom

 The Dushanbe city government filed charges against the Grace Sun Min Church and ordered a court hearing.
 The city government alleges that a piece of property owned by the church does not meet architectural standards.
 In 2001, the city government took the church to court in an attempt to seize the same building, claiming it belonged to the city.
 The church proved its ownership of the building and retained it.

 On April 2, 2007, Dushanbe city government officials shut down a religious celebration of Jehovah's Witnesses that more than 1,000 people attended.
 The officials prohibited the group from organizing in large numbers without permission from the local government.
+Later in the same year, their government registration was cancelled.

-The land dispute over Dushanbe's only synagogue remains unresolved, and the partially destroyed building still functioned as a synagogue.
+In 2006, the land dispute over Dushanbe's only synagogue remained unresolved, and the partially destroyed building still functioned as a synagogue.
 Municipal officials partially tore down the synagogue, along with several mosques and administrative buildings, in February 2006, because it was in the middle of a planned park area.
 The city and Jewish community leaders were unable to reach a suitable compromise to relocate the synagogue or pursue an alternative solution.
 The city government offered land for a new synagogue but stated it could not provide compensation for the building, citing "separation of church and state."
+The synagogue was fully demolished in 2008.
+A standing building was repurposed as a synagogue and opened in May 2009.